-For convenient handling, MPI SL175 panel crates can be lifted and placed on the roof.
+For convenient handling, MPI LF2A panel crates can be lifted and placed on the roof by the contractor (assuming the roof can support the panel load).
 When lifting crated sheets, make sure they are adequately supported.
 Panels less than 20 ft. in length may be lifted with a forklift.
 When lifting crated panels in excess of 20 ft., it is recommended that a spreader bar with slings be used, or use two forklifts.
 When lifting, do not leave more than 1/3rd of the panel length unsupported.
 (See fig. 2)